peterpeterparker/daviddalbusco.com/src/blog/converting-svg-to-image-png-webp-etc-in-javascript.md

 ### Further Reading

-Wanna read more our project ?We are porting [DeckDeckGo](https://deckdeckgo.com/) to [DFINITY’s](https://dfinity.org/) Internet Computer.
+Wanna read more about our project?
+We are porting [DeckDeckGo](https://deckdeckgo.com/) to [DFINITY’s](https://dfinity.org/) Internet Computer.
 Here is the list of blog posts I published since we started the project:

 * [A Simple KeyVal Store Implemented in Motoko](https://daviddalbusco.com/blog/a-simple-keyval-store-implemented-in-motoko)
 * [TypeScript Utilities For Candid](https://daviddalbusco.com/blog/typescript-utilities-for-candid)